Jharkhand govt issues rate-list to check ration shops

 Soren renewed his appeal to the people to remain indoors during the 21-day lockdown announced by Prime Minisster Narendra Modi to prevent spread of COVID-19.
 At the initiative of Ranchis Senior Superintendent of Police Anish Gupta, buyers were seen procuring commodities amid security measures, police sources said.

-The frequency of vehicles thinned as the day progressed with the administration pleading to the people to stay at home.
-After being informed that 25 people from Jharkhands Deoghar district have been stranded at Haridwar, Soren asked his Uttarakhand counterpart Trivendra Singh Rawat to support them and let them remain there for 21 days in the wake of security concerns.
+The frequency of vehicles thinned as the day progressed with the administration pleading with the people to stay at home.
+After being informed that 25 people from Jharkhands Deoghar district have been stranded at Haridwar, Soren asked his Uttarakhand counterpart Trivendra Singh Rawat to support them and let them remain there for 21 days in the wake of safety concerns.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)